pramesywaraj/bieonapp/README.md

 3. run "npm install" in command line

+4. create file .env, enter the base url

-4. After that, run the application with command "npx react-native run-android"
+5. After that, run the application with command "npx react-native run-android"

 ### How to deploy to Android